pyOpenSci/pyopensci.github.io/_pages/about-peer-review.md

 * They determine whether that package should be accepted into the pyOpenSci ecosystem once the review has wrapped up.

 Learn more about the
-editor role at pyOpenSci [in our peer review guide, here.](https://www.pyopensci.org/software-peer-review/how-to/editors-guide.html)
+editor role at pyOpenSci [in our peer review guide.](https://www.pyopensci.org/software-peer-review/how-to/editors-guide.html)

 {% assign editors = site.data.contributors | where: 'editorial_board', true  %}
 {% assign editors = editors | sort: 'sort'  %}